 “Donald and I have both been pretty outspoken in terms of the challenges that the melanated community faces in terms of access to financial services,” said Bradley.
-First Boulevard was born just months later.
-“I see First Boulevard as a movement, not just a neobank,” she added.
+“I see First Boulevard as a movement, not just a neobank.”

-First Boulevard will do that by incorporating financial education with bite-sized “playlists” that their consumers can listen to in order to learn key concepts about money and investing, all with a non-jargon approach that anyone can understand.
+More than teach consumers about crypto, First Boulevard will incorporate foundational financial education into their platform with bite-sized “playlists” — podcast-like mini courses that present key concepts about money and investing through a jargon-free approach anyone can understand.

 “People want a conversation,” said Hawkins.
 “They want regular people to be there, to show them that ‘Hey, I understand that you've been in the debt trap.
 I've been in it too.
 And now I'm leading a company to help you and a lot of other people get out of it and hopefully help younger generations not even get into it at all.’”